markozajc/JUNO/README.md

         <version>VERSION</version>
     </dependency>

-and replacing `VERSION` with the following version: TODO version shield from bintray.
+and replacing `VERSION` with the following version: **the project is still waiting approval by the JFrog Bintray team**.

 ## Usage
 JUNO consists of multiple modules; UnoGame, UnoDeck, UnoPile, UnoHand, and UnoCard.
 You must correctly use those to implement JUNO into your code.